 A person’s asthma symptoms can vary over time – sometimes they will have no symptoms, especially when their asthma is well-controlled.
 Symptoms often vary from person to person, but they are most commonly:

-If your asthma is well controlled, you should only have occasional asthma symptoms.
+If your asthma is well controlled, you should experience very few asthma symptoms.